PROC SQL Tutorial for Beginners (20 Examples)

 Quit;

-10. How to filter data with the WHERE clause
+10. How to Filter Data with WHERE clause

 Use the WHERE clause with any valid SAS expression to subset data.